Southern Bites: Exploring the Flavours of Atlanta, Nashville & New Orleans

 Shrimp and Grits

-Shrimp and grits are a Southern staple, with grits being a classic comfort food made from ground corn that is slowly cooked until soft and creamy.
+Shrimp and grits is a Southern staple, with grits being a classic comfort food made from ground corn that is slowly cooked until soft and creamy (think Italian polenta).
 This dish is interpreted differently in each city.
-In Atlanta, try rich, smooth versions at Flying Biscuit or extra-cheesy takes at Mary Mac’s Tea Room.
-Nashville serves hearty, spiced versions at The Marsh House and The Palm, reflecting the city’s love of Southern seafood.
-New Orleans elevates the dish with French-Creole flair at Lil’ Dizzy’s, Arnaud’s, and Deanie’s, often accompanied by oysters, catfish, or hush puppies.
-Each city balances comfort with creativity, making the dish a must-try wherever you go.
+In Atlanta, try rich, smooth versions at Flying Biscuit or extra-cheesy takes at South City Kitchen.
+Head to the roof top of Ponce City Market, one of the hottest locations in Atlanta, to sample a playful take on shrimp and grits with added popcorn!

-Chicken Biscuits
+Biscuits

-Chicken biscuits are a breakfast favourite with local variations across the South.
-Southern biscuits are a type of bread roll (similar to the British scone) made from flour, buttermilk, lard, and baking powder.
-Traditionally, southern biscuits are prepared using a special variety of flour known as soft wheat flour, and they generally include lard or shortening rather than butter.
 In Nashville, they often feature fried chicken with a hint of hot spice, paired with cheese or sausage gravy.
-Atlanta favours classic versions, such as those at Mary Mac’s Tea Room or Home Grown GA, highlighting flaky, buttery biscuits and crispy chicken.
+Be sure to visit the Loveless Café, a true Nashville icon.
+Atlanta favours classic versions, such as those at Bomb Biscuit Co. or Home Grown GA, highlighting flaky, buttery biscuits and crispy chicken.
 New Orleans adds Creole-inspired flavours, sometimes including remoulade or Cajun spices, served at spots such as Willa Jean and Bearcat Café.
 This combination of biscuit and chicken remains a symbol of Southern ingenuity and comfort.

 Peach Cobbler

-Peach cobbler is a beloved Southern dessert, and each city has its own twist.
-Originally created by settlers when they first went over to America it is called cobbler because of what the topping looks like.
-In Atlanta, Georgia’s Peach State pride shines with rich, buttery cobblers, often topped with a biscuit-like crust at restaurants such as The Varsity and Mary Mac’s Tea Room.
-Nashville offers both classic and modern versions, including caramelised or spiced peach fillings at Patterson House and The Southern.
+In Atlanta, Georgia’s Peach State pride shines with rich, buttery cobblers at restaurants such as Mary Mac’s Tea Room or the Peach Cobbler Café.
+Nashville offers both classic and modern versions, including caramelised or spiced peach fillings at the Southern.
 New Orleans introduces French-Creole influences, with cobblers featuring liqueurs or crisp pastry toppings at establishments like Café du Monde and Commander’s Palace.
 The dish captures the South’s warmth, comfort, and tradition.

-Photo Credit to Todd Coleman
+Photo Credit: Todd Coleman

 Gumbo